 The most famous of Psalms has been quoted so many times among believers and unbelievers alike if that’s believable?
 Those who maybe never read a Bible before will know these words and have most likely heard them before.
-See last post Jesus Christ is God in Exodus 3:2
+See last article Jesus Christ is God in Exodus 3:2

 Psalm 23:1-6 The LORD is my shepherd; I shall not want.
 He maketh me to lie down in green pastures: he leadeth me beside the still waters.
 He restoreth my soul: he leadeth me in the paths of righteousness for his name’s sake.
 Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.
 Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over.
 Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the LORD for ever.

-The word of “shepherd” is mentioned throughout the Bible occurs 43 times in 40 verses in the KJV (depending on which version) and the other being “shepherds”occurs 38 times in 33 verses in the KJV (again depending on which version).
+The word “shepherd” is mentioned throughout the Bible occurs 43 times in 40 verses in the KJV (depending on which version) and the other being “shepherds” occurs 38 times in 33 verses in the KJV (again depending on which version).
 David the son of Jesse was a shepherd before becoming king of Israel.
 Abel was the first shepherd mentioned in Genesis, Abraham keep sheep, we’re also told in the New Testament about the shepherds in the field in the gospel of Luke and that the Holy Spirit raises up overseers (elders) to shepherd the flock of God.

 The LORD God refers to Himself as the Shepherd in the Old Testament, as the God who will look over His people, help guide them and protect them.
 There’s no denying that the LORD is the Shepherd for all believers, we are brought to the still waters and fed.
 He fights for us (Exodus 14:14-16, Deuteronomy 3:22, Romans 12:19) and delivers us from our enemies.